-a) Departments, colleges, or other units contemplating publications fill out a standardized form bearing the signature of the department head, dean, or director.
+a) Departments, colleges, or other units contemplating publications fill out a standardized form bearing the signature of the department chairman, dean, or director.
 This form sets forth the working title of the proposed publication, the reason for publication, the anticipated circulation, approximate size, estimated cost, a statement of the availability of funds, and other pertinent information.
-This is submitted to the University Editor, who reviews with the college or department the general plans for the publication and, if necessary, recommends modifications in line with policies established by the University Publications Committee.
+This is submitted to the University Editor, who reviews with the college or department the general plans for the publication and, if necessary, recommends modifications in line with established policies.
 A tentative schedule for submission of copy and production of the finished publication is agreed upon at that time.